AWooldrige/s3sup/README.md

-# s3sup - S3 static site uploader
+# s3sup - S3 site uploader
 s3sup may be better than other S3 syncing solutions (e.g. `s3sync`) if you host a static site on S3.
 Features include: